 - Examine the perianal area.
 Look for evidence of fissures or fistulas and assess perianal skin.

 - Consider rectal examination.
 This may reveal polyps, masses or occult blood.

-The likely causes in children vary with age.
+The likely causes of rectal bleeding in children vary with age.

 - Swallowed maternal blood:

 - Also found in regurgitated milk of breast-fed infants.
 Maternal nipples may be cracked and sore.

 - Occurs in neonates and infants but also in older children.

 - Bright red blood and pain are features of this condition.

 - Fissure is visible on examination and no further investigation is required.